ibm-cloud-docs/event-notifications/getting-started.md

 This tutorial brings you through the steps that you need to take before you create an {{site.data.keyword.en_full_notm}} service.
 {: shortdesc}

 {{site.data.keyword.en_short}} is a routing service that provides you about critical events that occur in your {{site.data.keyword.cloud}} account.
-You can filter and route event notifications from {{site.data.keyword.cloud_notm}} services like Monitoring, Security and Compliance Center, and Secrets Manager to communication channels like email, SMS, push notifications, webhook, slack, Microsoft&reg; Teams, ServiceNow, and {{site.data.keyword.IBM_notm}} {{site.data.keyword.openwhisk_short}}.
+You can filter and route event notifications from {{site.data.keyword.cloud_notm}} services like Monitoring, Security and Compliance Center, Secrets Manager, and Toolchain to communication channels like email, SMS, push notifications, webhook, slack, Microsoft&reg; Teams, ServiceNow, and {{site.data.keyword.IBM_notm}} {{site.data.keyword.openwhisk_short}}.

 ## Create an {{site.data.keyword.cloud_notm}} account
 {: #en-cloud-ac}